rkwitt/persistence-learning/README.md

 ### Using 3D shapes as input data

-In both the *CVPR* and the *NIPS* paper, we experiment with persistence diagrams, computed from functions on surfaces of 3D shapes.
-In the following steps, we demonstrate the full pipeline from 3D shapes, represented as surface meshes, to persistence diagrams.
+In both the *CVPR* and the *NIPS* paper, we experiment with persistence diagrams obtained from surfaces of 3D shapes.
+In particular, filtrations are computed via sublevel sets of a function defined on a simplical complex (given by the triangulated surface mesh of the 3D shape).

+In the following steps, we demonstrate the full pipeline: from 3D shapes, represented as surface meshes to persistence diagrams.
 We also provide the full dataset of 3D corpus callosum shapes from the *NIPS* paper for research purposes.
+The datasets of the *CVPR* paper (i.e., SHREC 2014) can be found online.

 #### Additional 3rd party code